 7. Wet with a damp towel or cloth, adding pressure.

 8. Once it’s ready to be peeled away, the paper will easily slide off.
-Continue with the remaining images and add some stars!
+Continue with the remaining images and add some stars with a black marker.

 Repeat, repeat, and repeat some more.